Cray-HPE/docs-csm/operations/security_and_authentication/Manage_System_Passwords.md

 -   Node controller \(nC\)
     -   Username: root
-    -   Password: None
+    -   Password: <your password>
 -   Chassis controller \(cC\)
     -   Username: root
-    -   Password: None
+    -   Password: <your password>
 -   Switch controller \(sC\)
     -   Username: root
-    -   Password: initial0
+    -   Password: <your password>
 -   sC minimal recovery firmware image \(rec\)
     -   Username: root
-    -   Password: None
+    -   Password: <your password>

-All of the embedded controllers use the same unix password configuration.
+Contact Cray/HPE service in order to obtain the default passwords.

 Passwords for nC, cC, and sC controllers are all managed with the following process.
 The cfgsh tool is a configuration shell that can be used interactively or scripted.
 Interactively, it may be used as follows after logging in as root via SSH:

 ```bash
 x0c1# config